aerni/statamic-imagekit/DOCUMENTATION.md

 ***

 ## Settings Parameters
-You may want to override the default addon settings for a specific image.
+You may want to override the default addon configuration for a specific image.
 You can do this with the following parameters. *Note: Using an empty string will remove the default setting.*

 | Name | Type | Description |
 |------|------|-------------|